Key Takeaways

 Lack of Intersections

 Over 50% of fatal and injury-causing crashes in the United States happen at intersections.
-Since highways do not have intersections where cars must travel in opposing and perpendicular directions, there are less likely to be collisions.
+Since highways have limited access points where cars must travel in opposing and perpendicular directions, there are fewer opportunities for collisions.
 Going in the same direction and travelling at similar speeds reduces the risk of a collision.

 Eliminated Pedestrian Crossings